SupportTools/website/blog/content/post/mittwald-kubernetes-secret-generator.md

 # [Using the Secret Generator](#using-the-secret-generator)

-To use the Secret Generator, you need to create a Secret resource with the `secret-generator.v1.mittwald.de/autogenerate` annotation.
+To use the Secret Generator, you must create a Secret resource with the `secret-generator.v1.mittwald.de/autogenerate` annotation.

 Here's an example: